Republic of Moldova

 EU4Climate key policy interventions and expected impact

-However, being a developing country, with limited capacity, Moldova needs additional support to the national efforts through international financial, technological, and capacity building assistance.
+However, being a developing country, with limited capacity, Moldova needs additional support to national efforts through international financial, technological, and capacity building assistance.

 On 23 June 2022, the European Council adopted conclusions on the membership applications from Ukraine, the Republic of Moldova and Georgia and has decided to grant the status of candidate country to Ukraine and to the Republic of Moldova, also recognizing the European perspective of Georgia.